Giving back to the community!

 Volunteers must notify a CMA Trustee in writing of his or her conviction for a violation of a criminal drug statute occurring in the building no later than five (5) calendar days after such conviction.
 Within 30 days of notification, the CMA will take an appropriate personnel action against such a volunteer, up to and including termination or requiring a volunteer to participate satisfactorily in a drug abuse assistance or rehabilitation program.

 · Remember to be courteous and kind to all guests

 · Help clean around the museum, if you see something out of place, fix it!

 We have parking off of Taylor Street that you can park at for free.

 When first arriving to the Museum, please turn in your Volunteer Application to the front desk.
 You will also sign in and receive a volunteer name tag from the front desk as well.
-You will then be showed around the museum by a staff member, and notified of your tasks for the day.
+You will then be shown around the museum by a staff member and notified of your tasks for the day.